amiroff/NextBook/src/pages/documentation/markdown.md

   ...and see my content
 :::

+?> Warning
+Accordion component is not print compatible.
+Use responsibly.

 ### Tabs

 While [markdown spec](https://commonmark.org) does not offer any tabbed interface, NextBook has you covered here.
 Use `tabs` and `tab` containers as follows: